 The Virginia's Region 2000 Business and Economic Development Alliance (the "Alliance") works closely with the Council to encourage economic development in the region.
 The Council and the Alliance are considered related parties in that they share resources, information, and in some cases, employees.
-The Council provides accounting services for the Alliance as well as other assistance such as grant writing.
-The Council received \$6,000 from the Alliance in both 2015 and 2014, which is included in grant management and other fees.
-In fiscal year 2012, the Council and the Alliance entered into a sublease agreement as disclosed in Note 7.
+The Council provided accounting services for the Alliance as well as other assistance such as grant writing.
+The Council received \$3,000 from the Alliance in 2016 and \$6,000 in 2015, which is included in grant management and other fees.
+As of January 2016, the Alliance separated from Region 2000 and merged with the Lynchburg Regional Chamber becoming the Lynchburg Regional Business Alliance.